KSP-KOS/KOS/doc/source/structures/vessels/node.rst

     You can make a maneuver node in a variable using the :func:`NODE` function.
-    The radial, normal, and prograde parameters represent the 3 axes you can adjust on the manuever node.
+    The radial, normal, and prograde parameters represent the 3 axes you can adjust on the maneuver node.
 The time parameter represents when the node is along a vessel's path.
 The time parameter has two different possible meanings depending on what kind of value you pass in for it.
 It's either an absolute time since the game started, or it's a relative time (ETA)